wdm0006/git-pandas/_sources/repository.rst.txt

 Repository
 ==========

-The Repository class provides a powerful interface for analyzing a single Git repository.
+The Repository class provides an interface for analyzing a single Git repository.
 It can be created from either a local or remote repository.

 Overview
 --------

 The Repository class offers methods for:

-* Extracting commit history and file changes
+* Commit history analysis with filtering options
-* Analyzing blame information
+* File change tracking and blame information
-* Tracking branches and tags
+* Branch existence checking and repository status
-* Generating cumulative blame statistics
+* Bus factor calculation and repository metrics
-* Calculating file ownership and contribution patterns
+* Punchcard statistics generation

 Creating a Repository
 ---------------------